shawntabrizi/substrate-collectables-workshop/src/0/source/README.md

 Welcome to the new Substrate Collectables Workshop.

-The goal of this tutorial is to **teach by experience** various entry level concepts around Polkadot Pallet development.
+The goal of this tutorial is to **teach by experience** various entry level concepts around developing on [Polkadot](https://polkadot.network/).

 Before we get started writing code, we will need to cover some basics.